danielscholl/iac-aks/Issues.md

 1. Ansible Instructions not started

-1. ARM still need to assign Roles to Service Principal for Network and Container
+1. ARM process still need to assign Roles to Service Principal for Network and Container

-1. ARM Unique number is not consistent too easy to change and deploy new assets if running again